 Hot air area

 These include southern Greece, Turkey and southern Spain with an average temperature of 22 ° Celsius and more.
-Here are in addition to wine grapes and large quantities table grapes and raisins produced.
+Here are in addition to wine grapes also large quantities table grapes and raisins produced.
 Areas or zones with almost the same climate, which can also be on different halves of the earth, are called Homoklimata designated.

 Areas with the same climatic conditions are classified and classified in climatic zones.
 There are different models in this regard.
 A common classification is: